encoredev/encore/docs/encore-way.md

 ## 2. Collaborate effortlessly

 As software quickly takes over the world, the need for a collaborative development process becomes even greater.
-Encore Server provides a suite of collaboration tools that integrate effortlessly with applications built with Encore, including:
+The Encore Platform provides a suite of collaboration tools that integrate effortlessly with applications built with Encore, including:

 - Each Pull Request automatically gets a dedicated Preview Environment,